 I learned a huge lesson from that year.
 Grades should never be a surprise on conference night.
 And so, I was on a mission to figure out a system that was easy for me and for my kids to implement to ensure enough work was going home to keep parents apprised and aware of grades, while at the same time, keeping enough work at school go over during conferences.

 These class mailboxes were the answer!
 I included direct links to my labels as well as Amazon Affiliate links to the bins I used for your convenience.
 If you use my link, I receive a very small commission for referring you over to Amazon.

 How our mailboxes work:

 We collect work samples in these bins.
-One week all graded work goes home, and the following week, my students file their work in these mailboxes.
+We alternate when work goes home.
+One week all graded work goes home, and the following week, students file their work in these mailboxes.
 Come conference time, lots of work samples are ready to go!